By using our website, you agree to our use of cookies (Visit our privacy policy).

 What is voice over - woman hands cash to another person

-Voice acting pay varies widely from one project to another.
+Voice acting pay varies widely from one project to another, and professional voice over rates depend on quite a few parameters.

-Of course, this isn’t representative of the average voice actor’s experience, but you don’t need to earn millions to have a successful career.
+This isn’t representative of the average voice actor’s experience, but you don’t need to become a celebrity to have a successful career.

-As a self-employed voice talent, your pay will ultimately come down to which contracts you’re able to land and how much your clients are willing to pay.
+As a self-employed voice talent, your income will ultimately come down to how much your clients are willing to pay.

 Novice voiceover artists often take some time to learn the ropes on relatively low-paying contracts before building a reputation and moving on to more lucrative ones.